ColiZei/nestjs-social-media/README.md

 # Simple Vue and NestJS Social Media

-... for practicing Vue and NestJS
+... for practicing Vue, NestJS and TypeScript

 # Contribute